-We are a Madison-based, non-profit medical research organization founded in 2014 by Bill Linton, CEO and Founder of Promega Corporation and Dr. Malynn Utzinger, Director Integrative Practices at Promega Corporation.
-The Institute was founded not long after Bill was inspired by the meaningful impact a psilocybin study had on a friend suffering from cancer.
+We are a Madison-based, non-profit medical research organization founded in 2014 by Bill Linton, CEO and Founder of Promega Corporation and Malynn Utzinger, M.D., Director of Integrative Practices at Promega Corporation.
+The Institute was founded not long after Bill was inspired by the meaningful impact that a psilocybin study had on a friend suffering from cancer.

 “Our objective is to find new and effective methods to relieve anxiety and suffering, and contribute to the understanding of neuroscience and the relationship of the mind and body.
 This is a frontier of research that will shape our future in important ways that we are just beginning to appreciate.”